No preferential access to Themis' potential COVID-19 vaccine -CEO

 "It is one of the reasons why we have decided to cooperate with Merck."

+Tauber said he was very confident that a vaccine against COVID-19 can be developed and hoped it could be given as a single-dose vaccination.

+The strong relationship between SARS-CoV-2, the virus that causes the new disease, and the severe acute respiratory syndrome (SARS) and the Middle East respiratory syndrome (MERS) was a big help in the development process as scientists already knew a lot about these two.
-Clinical tests for the Themis vaccine, which is based on a genetically modified measles virus that delivers bits of the SARS-CoV-2 virus into the human body to prevent COVID-19.

-It will start soon in France and Belgium, Tauber said, with plans to then extend to other European countries and the United States quickly.
+Clinical tests for the Themis vaccine, which is based on a genetically modified measles virus that delivers bits of the SARS-CoV-2 virus into the human body to prevent COVID-19, will start soon in France and Belgium, the CEO said.
+They will be extended quickly to other European countries and America.

+"We have proven in the past with other vaccine candidates that this measles virus vector system works very well ... we have proven that it is very safe," he said.

+Based on this measles vector platform, the privately held company with 38 staff was close to a phase III study for a vaccine against the Chikungunta virus, a tropical disease, before it changed its focus due to the COVID-19 outbreak a few months ago.

 ((kirsti.knolle@thomsonreuters.com; +43 1 2530 1650 13;))